MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-control-properties-events.md

 appliesto:
   - Microsoft Teams
 ---
-# Policy control events for Microsoft Teams
+# Required diagnostic data for Microsoft Teams

-The following article contains lists of the properties sent with various events, and lists of the events themselves, arranged by product.
+The following article contains lists of the properties sent with various events, and lists of the events themselves, arranged by Teams categories.

 ## Property lists